oussamalakhdar/KubeShop-Microservices/README.md

 - **Problem-Solving Skills:** Tackle real-world issues that arise in complex, distributed systems, enhancing your debugging and problem-solving abilities.

+# Getting Started

+To Run this project, please use the following steps

+## Running the Project Locally with Minikube

 ## Prerequisites
 - [Minikube](https://minikube.sigs.k8s.io/docs/start/) - A local Kubernetes cluster environment.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) - A CLI tool for Kubernetes.
 - [Helmfile](https://github.com/roboll/helmfile) - For deploying applications using Helm.

-## Running the Project Locally with Minikube

 ### Start Minikube
 Initialize your local Kubernetes cluster: